emoreno-hub/Disaster-Response-Pipelines/README.md

 - Re for regular expressions
 - Scikit-Learn for machine learning
 - NLTK for natural language processing
-- SQLAlchemy to read and write an SQLite database
+- SQLAlchemy to read and write a SQLite database
-- Flask which allows user to enter a disaster message and retrieve the associated category for the message
+- Flask which allows user to enter a disaster message and retrieve its associated category

 ### Execution Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.